stain/ro-crate-paper/manuscript.md

 However detailed this additional information might be, another researcher who wants to reuse a particular computational method may first want to assess if the described tool or workflow is Re-runnable (executable at all), Repeatable (same results for original inputs on same platform), Reproducible (same results for original inputs with different platform or newer tools) and ultimately Reusable (similar results for different input data), Repurposable (reusing parts of the method for making a new method) or Replicable (rewriting the workflow following the method description) [@doi:10.3389/fninf.2017.00069][@goble_presentation_2016].

-Following the textual description alone, researchers would be forced to jump straight to evaluate "Replicable" by rewriting the pipeline from scratch.
+Following the textual description alone, researchers would be forced to jump straight to evaluate “Replicable” by rewriting the pipeline from scratch.
 This can be expensive and error-prone.
 They would firstly need to install all the software dependencies and download reference datasets.
 This can be a daunting task, which may have to be repeated multiple times as workflows typically are developed at small scale on desktop computers, scaled up to local clusters, and potentially put into production using cloud instances, each of which will have different requirements for software installations.

 In recent years the situation has been greatly improved by software packaging and container technologies like Docker and Conda, these technologies have been increasingly adopted in life sciences [@doi:10.1007/s41019-017-0050-4] thanks to collaborative efforts such as BioConda [@doi:10.1038/s41592-018-0046-7] and BioContainers [@doi:10.1093/bioinformatics/btx192], and support by Linux distributions (e.g. Debian Med [@doi:10.1186/1471-2105-11-S12-S5]).
 As of November 2021, more than 9,000 software packages are available [in BioConda alone] (https://anaconda.org/bioconda/), and 10,000 containers [in BioContainers](https://biocontainers.pro/#/registry).

-Docker and Conda have been integrated into workflow systems such as Snakemake [@doi:10.1093/bioinformatics/bts480], Galaxy [@doi:10.1093/nar/gky379] and Nextflow [@doi:10.1038/nbt.3820], meaning a downloaded workflow definition can now be executed on a "blank" machine (except for the workflow engine) with the underlying analytical tools installed on demand.
+Docker and Conda have been integrated into workflow systems such as Snakemake [@doi:10.1093/bioinformatics/bts480], Galaxy [@doi:10.1093/nar/gky379] and Nextflow [@doi:10.1038/nbt.3820], meaning a downloaded workflow definition can now be executed on a “blank” machine (except for the workflow engine) with the underlying analytical tools installed on demand.
 Even with using containers there is a reproducibility challenge, for instance [Docker Hub's retention policy will expire container images after six months](https://www.docker.com/blog/docker-hub-image-retention-policy-delayed-and-subscription-updates/), or a lack of recording versions of transitive dependencies of Conda packages could cause incompatibilities if the packages are subsequently updated.

-These container and package systems only capture small amounts of metadata [^11].
+These container and package systems only capture small amounts of metadata[^11].
 In particular, they do not capture any of the semantic relationships between their content.
 Understanding these relationships is made harder by the opaque wrapping of arbitrary tools with unclear functionality, licenses and attributions.

 From this we see that computational workflows are themselves complex digital objects that need to be recorded not just as files, but in the context of their execution environment, dependencies and analytical purpose in research – as well as other metadata (e.g. version, license, attribution and identifiers).

+It is important to note that having all these computational details in order to represent them in an RO-Crate is an ideal scenario -- in practice there will always be gaps of knowledge, and exposing all provenance details automatically would require improvements to the data sources, workflow, workflow engine and its dependencies.
+RO-Crate can be seen as a flexible annotation mechanism for augmenting automatic workflow provenance.
+Additional metadata can be added manually, e.g. for sensitive clinical data that cannot be publicly exposed[^24], or to cite software that lack persistent identifiers.
+This inline _FAIRifying_ allows researchers to achieve “just enough FAIR” to explain their computational experiments.

 [^11]: Docker and Conda can use _build recipes_, a set of commands that construct the container image through downloading and installing its requirements.
 However these recipes are effectively another piece of software code, which may itself decay and become difficult to rerun.

+[^24]: FAIR principle A2: _Metadata are accessible, even when the data are no longer available._ [@doi:10.1038/sdata.2016.18]

 # Conclusion